 In the first part of this two-part series, we discussed what physical servers are and their pros and cons.
 In this second part, we will do the same for virtual servers.
 After reading and comparing the advantages and disadvantages of physical and virtual servers, you will be in a better position to determine which server infrastructure best fits your company’s needs.

+Server virtualization is the process of using a physical server and dividing it into multiple, fully isolated and unique virtual instances.
 A virtual server is a virtual machine that functions just like a physical server but does so using software rather than hardware.
 While a virtual server still needs to be in a physical server to work, it can exist along with other virtual servers in the same physical machine.
 This sharing of hardware resources is made possible by a program called a hypervisor.

 A hypervisor produces software-based counterparts of the resources (e.g., CPU) of the underlying hardware.
 It then assigns those counterparts (e.g., virtualized CPU) to ongoing workloads of virtual servers.